ReneGreblicki/Inside-the-Data-Job-Market-Skills-Salaries-and-Hiring-Trends/README.md

 MEDIAN(data_jobs_all[salary_year_avg])
 ```

-I then used PivotTables connected to the data model to evaluate salary differences by job title and region.
+I used PivotTables connected to the data model to evaluate salary differences by job title and region.

 ## 💡 Key Findings